2026 CJ Cup Byron Nelson longshot picks, odds, PGA props: This golf parlay could return over $100,000

 SportsLine's model simulated the 2026 CJ Cup Byron Nelson 10,000 times and revealed a PGA longshot parlay that could return $100,000 on just a $10 bet

-Dallas native Scottie Scheffler is the defending champion and is at +180 to utilize in golf predictions, followed by Si Woo Kim (+1300).
-Rai did place fourth at this event in his last start there in 2024, and another top 5 could notch a +570 return.
+Dallas native Scottie Scheffler is the defending champion and is at +155 to utilize in golf predictions, followed by Si Woo Kim (+1500).
 What combination of golf props and CJ Cup Byron Nelson bets should compose your PGA parlay?
 Before making any 2026 CJ Cup Byron Nelson picks or golf parlays, you need to see this golf parlay from the proven computer model at SportsLine.

 Visit our DraftKings promo code review to see their latest offers and get started.